MichelNivard/MCMSEM/README.md

    - Added `optim_iters` argument to `MCMfit()` to enable changing number of iterations of each optimizer

 ### Things still TODO:
+1. Add gradient history (probably as option)
+2. Stop computation when loss/gradient is NaN (then return last non-NA result)
+3. In fit change sqrt(S) to (something like) sign(S) * sqrt(abs(S)) to prevent NaN in cases of negative values
+4. Add Hessian
-1. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
+5. Find a way to get the full jacobian using torch? (and have it be faster than the default jacobian with the current .jac.fn)
-2. Expand checks in `MCMmodel`
+6. Expand checks in `MCMmodel`

 ## Patch notes
 - v0.1.1